jsun454/CryptRaider/README.md

 # crypt-raider
 Partial remake of the game Crypt Raider.
-Sprites are taken from the game but code is original.
+Sprites are borrowed from the game but code is original.